semaphore-protocol/semaphore/docs/versioned_docs/version-V2/technical-reference/circuits.md

 **Procedure:**

-The circuit hashes the public key, identity nullifier, and identity trapdoor to generate an **identity commitment**.
+The circuit hashes the hash of the identity nullifier and the identity trapdoor to generate an **identity commitment**.
 It then verifies the Merkle proof against the Merkle root and the identity commitment.